Australian cricket team in India in 1979–80: Second Test

 There were some doubts the second test would start as scheduled due to a monsoon.

 Rick Darling replaced Whatmore in the side, with Wood dropping down to number six.
 Bruce Yardley came in for Dymock.
 Shivlav Ladal made his test debut for India.

 Australia won the toss and batted, with Hilditch and Hughes scoring half centuries.
-However they collaposed to be 5–294 to 333 all out.
-India's innings was marked by problems involving Rodney Hogg.
-According to Wisden:
+However they collapsed to be 5–294 to 333 all out.
+India's innings was marked by problems involving Rodney Hogg, who threw a tantrum.

-Hogg could not work up speed, and at the start of the Indian innings again had trouble landing his front foot in the right place.
-After being no balled seven times in five overs delivered from different ends, Hogg lost his temper on the second evening and kicked down the stumps.
-The incident would have fouled the atmosphere had Hughes not taken prompt action, tendering an immediate apology to the umpire and persuading Hogg to express his regret at the end of the day's play.

-Bob Merriman later announced that it was decided no disciplinary action would be taken against Hogg.
-He wound up with figures of 0-118 off 32 overs, the first time he had failed to take a wicket in a test.
-Hurst took 0-93; Yardley had figures of 4–107, but was too ill to bowl towards the end as India declared at 5–457.
+Bob Merriman later announced that Hogg would not be disciplined for his behaviour.

-Rick Darling had left the field while Australia was fielding and was too ill to open so Wood took his place.
-Australia were 3–77 in reply, 47 behind India's first innings total, at tea on the fifth day, when a rain storm caused the game to be abandoned.
+Wood took Darling's place in the innings after Darling suffered a vomiting episode.
+Australia were 3–77 in reply, 47 behind India's first innings total, at tea on the fifth day, when a rain storm ended the game prematurely.
 Yadav ended up taking 7-87 for the match.

 Australia vs Central Zone

 Australia then travelled to Nagpur for a tour game against Central Zone.
 Peter Sleep threw his name into consideration with 5-71 and 61 not out; Darling (82) and Whatmore (60) also found form in a drawn game.
 Hogg however only took 1-39 and 1-13 and there were doubts raised about whether he should be picked – the first time this had happened in his career.
 "It's something new for him and it will be important for us to see how he handles it", said Hughes.
 However Hurst's back was playing up and he was advised to rest; this made Hogg's selection more imperative.